RyanCube/ryancube.github.io/index.md

 I'm Ryan.
 I take things apart to understand them, and build things to prove I do.

-I've spent time on factory floors, under the hood of cars, and in office environments, collaborating with teams and getting things done.
-I'm meticulous by nature and thrive in environments where planning and execution both matter.
+With a background in mechanical engineering and hands-on experience in manufacturing, automotive work, and project environments, I enjoy turning complex problems into practical solutions.

-The projects below are a reflection of that.
+The projects below reflect that approach.

 ## Featured Projects
 ---